Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami's games this season have had a combined scoring total higher than 207.5 points in 63 of 82 outings.
+- Miami has combined with its opponent to score more than 206.5 points in 63 of 82 games this season.

-- The average over/under for Miami's outings this season is 219.3, 11.8 more points than this game's total.
+- The average over/under for Miami's outings this season is 219.3, 12.8 more points than this game's point total.

+- So far this season, Miami has put together a 30-52-0 record against the spread.

 Heat vs. Knicks Over/Under Stats (Regular Season)